 Argonne National Laboratory Advanced Protein Characterization Facility

-The researchers and scientists at the Argonne National Laboratory in rural Illinois are working around the clock to unlock the building blocks of life—proteins.
+The researchers and scientists at the Argonne National Laboratory in suburban Chicago are working around the clock to unlock the building blocks of life—proteins.
 To further focus its efforts on understanding protein science, the laboratory needed a new facility that would not only serve as a collaborative space, but one that would be as advanced as the research that is conducted at Argonne.

 The new 60,000-square-foot Advanced Protein Characterization Facility (APCF) provides researchers with the most advanced environment for protein science experiments in the nation.
 Utilizing state-of-the-art efficiency features and standards, Smithgroup architects worked together with the Department of Energy and Argonne National Laboratory to reduce the facility’s total energy use by 30% and obtain LEED Gold certification, helping to set a new standard for advanced research laboratories.